stummjr/doc.scrapinghub.com/dash.rst

 Organizations
 =============

 Before you create your first project, you will need to create an organization.
 An organization represents a group of users collaborating on one or more projects.
-To create an organization, click the 'Create an organization' button at the top right of the Dash homepage.
+To create an organization, click the 'Create an organization' button at the top right of the Scrapinghub homepage.
 You can only have one trial organization, and once its has expired you will no longer be able to create projects under that organization.
 If you create a project before having created an organization, you can choose 'Create a default Scrapy Cloud trial organization' and a default organization will be created using your username.

 .. image:: _static/create-organization.png
    :width: 400px